Abhilash-Ponnachan/nginxsetup/readme.md

 Since we want to match all paths beginning with `/api/*` we will use the _directory match pattern_ (I found this article describes with examples the various patterns for `NGINX` `location` directive very well https://www.digitalocean.com/community/tutorials/nginx-location-directive).

 The next thing we require to _authenticate_ a request is to be able to intercept it, examine it and then conditionally reject it, or pass it on.
 In `NGINX` the simplest way to achieve this is using the `auth_request` directive.
+We have setup the target of the `auth_request` to be an `internal` location (subrequest) that just executes some `njs` code (the `auth.validate` function).
+If the function returns with a `200` response then it is considered success and the control passes on to the next directive (`proxy_pass`), else it fails and returns back to the client with the appropriate error.
 This module (and directive) is commonly used for _authentication sub requests_, and a lot of details and examples can be found in these documentations (https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-subrequest-authentication/, https://developer.okta.com/blog/2018/08/28/nginx-auth-request, http://nginx.org/en/docs/http/ngx_http_auth_request_module.html).

 With the new 'path' (`location`) added for _authentication_, our `default.conf` should look like.